BOSS294/CrediSync/README.md

-# FinTrack Pro
+# CrediSync

-**FinTrack Pro** is a comprehensive web application designed to manage and track your financial transactions, including credits, debits, creditors, and debtors.
+**CrediSync** is a comprehensive web application designed to manage and track your financial transactions, including credits, debits, creditors, and debtors.
 With modern UI/UX and advanced features, it provides a seamless experience for managing your financial records.

 ## Images
 #Home Page